ibernstein/ZephyrApp/README.md

 # ZephyrApp

 This Repo contains the code for a possible framework for the Zephyr iOS app.
-Zephyr was a company in its infancy stages created by friends in the Business school at Wash U in Fall 2016.
+Zephyr was a company in its infancy stages created by friends in the business school at Wash U in the Fall of 2016.

 This version was a colaboration between Ian Bernstein (myself), Tony Bumatay, and Hannah Mehrle, completed for the final project of our Mobile App Development course at Wash U (Fall 2016).